sumanyumuku98/CovidAid_V2/README.md

 # CovidAID for Detection of SARS-CoV-2 from CXR using Attention Guided CNN.

-This is an extention of work done by [arpanmangal](https://github.com/arpanmangal/CovidAID).
-The model takes a CXR as an input and outputs the probability scores for 3 classes (`NORMAL`, `Pneumonia` and `COVID-19`) or 4 classes (`Normal`, `Bacterial Pneumonia`, `Viral Pneumonia`, `Covid-19`)
+Chest Radiography (CXR) is among the most common investigations performed world-over and accounts for 25% of total diagnostic imaging procedures.
+It is a portable, inexpensive, and a safe modality, which is widely used to assess the extent of lung involvement in a wide variety of thoracic pathologies.
+It is widely available in hospital set-ups even in small peripheral centres and involves minimal contact with the patient.
+However, CXR has not been seen to be sensitive or specific for changes of COVID-19.
+While many patients do not show any changes on chest radiography (to an expert eye), those who do show changes are difficult to differentiate from other forms of pneumonia.

 It is based on [Diagnose like a Radiologist: Attention Guided Convolutional Neural Network for Thorax Disease Classification](https://arxiv.org/abs/1801.09927) and its reimplementation by [Ien001](https://github.com/Ien001/AG-CNN).
-The initial weights used for training were obtained from [arnoweng](https://github.com/arnoweng/CheXNet).
+The initial weights used for training were obtained from [CheXNet](https://github.com/arnoweng/CheXNet).

 ## Dataset
 `CovidAID` uses the [covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset), [BSTI-dataset](https://www.bsti.org.uk/training-and-education/covid-19-bsti-imaging-database/), [BIMCV](https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/#1590858128006-9e640421-6711), [IIT-KGP](https://ieee-dataport.org/open-access/covid19action-radiology-cxr) for COVID-19 X-Ray images and [chest-xray-pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia), [RSNA](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) dataset for data on Pneumonia and Normal lung X-Ray images.